keywan-ghadami-oxid/gitlab-composer-repository/README.md

     },
 }
 ```
+now you require every package that is hosted on the gitlab server.

+### Authentication
+On the first usage of composer it will ask for you credentials.
+With that composer will require a outh token that will be stored in your auth.json for all following requests.
+In case you have activated two-factor login in your gitlab account, you have to create a gitlab token and store it in you auth.json manually.

+### Adding new Package Version
+The Gitlab Composer Repository takes care for adding webhooks to be informed about new tags, so adding a new version will automatically and immediately be reflected.
+Deleting a tag and by that a package versions requires a cache clear.

 ### Local Development
 In case you like to develop on this software and run the service locally you may want to add